Agave Lophantha [A-GAH-vee Low-FAN-tha] is an evergreen succulent belonging to the Asparagaceae family (formerly Agavaceae).

 The offshoots, or suckers, grow at the base of the mother plant and are easily removable.

 Be sure to include a portion of the stem in the cuttings and remove them during the summer or spring season.

 Dry these cuttings for a few days before planting them in compost.

-Propagation through seeds results in a large number of plants which grow fairly quickly.
+Propagation through seeds results in a large number of plants that grow fairly quickly.

-Use a sterile, moist soil mixture which includes equal parts of sphagnum peat and perlite to germinate the seeds in a warm spot with indirect light.
+Use sterile, moist soil mixed with equal parts of sphagnum peat and perlite to germinate the seeds in a warm spot with indirect light.

 Keep the soil slightly moist until the Agave is established.

 Cover the plant with clear plastic for the first three weeks or until it starts growing.

 While this plant can tolerate dry conditions and warm temperatures, it is vulnerable to plant-eating pests.